 The federal government has created a pledge that all motorists can take to fight back against and hopefully end distracted driving.
 You can learn more about the pledge — and download it — by visiting distraction.gov.4

 If you have been injured in a motor vehicle collision, get in touch with a lawyer today to learn about your rights.
-To discuss your truck or traffic accident case with a knowledgeable Philadelphia and New Jersey car accident lawyer, visit us on the web or call Rand Spear at 888-373-4LAW.
+To discuss your truck or traffic accident case with a knowledgeable Philadelphia and New Jersey car accident lawyer, schedule a free consultation or call Rand Spear at 888-373-4LAW.

 1 Cars to drive themselves http://www.businessinsider.com/why-driverless-cars-will-be-safer-than-human-drivers-2016-11

 2 Report http://nj1015.com/our-cars-are-safer-so-why-are-fatal-accidents-in-nj-rising/